muktihari/fit/docs/usage.md

 - By default, Encoder will use protocol version in FileHeader for each FIT file, if it's not specified, it will use protocol version 1.0 (proto.V1).
 If you want to use specific protocol version for the entire encoding regardless the value in FileHeader, please use this Encode Option: WithProtocolVersion.
 See [Available Encode Options](#Available-Encode-Options)
 - Encoder already implements efficient io.Writer buffering, DO NOT wrap io.Writer (such as \*os.File) with buffer such as using \*bufio.Writer; Doing so will greatly reduce performance.

-### Encode RAW Protocol Messages
+### Encode Protocol Messages

-Example of encoding fit by self declaring the protocol messages, this is to show how we can compose the message using this SDK.
+Example of encoding FIT by self declaring the protocol messages, this is to show how we can compose the message using this SDK.

 ```go
 package main